liam-duke/volsuite/README.md

 python -m volsuite.main
 ```

-To build a local executable in with PyInstaller, ensure that you are in the project root folder and:
+To build a local executable in with PyInstaller:

+Ensure that you are in the project root folder and activate the virtual environment if configured then
 ```
 pip install pyinstaller
 python build.py